Categories

 (Disclaimer: This post contains affiliate links.
 If you make a purchase based on our recommendation, we may make a commission at no cost to you.)

-During that time, we find offline ways to spend time together in our RV.
-Sometimes we’re boondocking on BLM land and conserving power, and other times, simply taking a break from screens in our travel trailer.
+During our family time, we have fun together, offline, doing a variety of activities.
+Sometimes we are having our family time while boondocking on BLM land and conserving power, and other times, we simply take a break from screens in our travel trailer to have fun doing other things together.

 Here are our family’s favorite board games and card games while camping: